electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q8-e-tron/drivetrain/motor/_index.md

 ## Drivetrain motor setup

-### Audi e-tron 55 & Audi e-tron 50 motor setup
+### Audi Q8 50 e-tron & Audi Q8 50 e-tron motor setup

-For both e-tron 50 and e-tron 55 Audi uses the AKA320 drive unit for the rear.
-This is a drive unit with 314nm torque (355nm with boost on e-tron 55)  and it has a coaxial configuration on the axels (axels goes through the unit)
+For both Q8 50 e-tron and Q8 55 e-tron  Audi uses the AKA320 drive unit for the rear.
+This is a drive unit with 314nm torque (355nm with boost on Q8 55 e-tron)  and it has a coaxial configuration on the axels (axels goes through the unit)

 The motors have a 2 stage plantaery gear differentsial